How Compound Turbocharger Systems (Turbos) Work

 In a previous article on how anti-lag systems (ALS) work, I described the phenomenon known as turbo lag.
 While there is no way to fully overcome turbo lag in a turbocharger system, there are ways of making throttle response nearly instantaneous.

 As it happens, reducing turbo lag happens to be one of the best attributes of a compound turbocharger system.
-Adding a second, smaller, high-pressure turbo provides boost in the lower end of the RPM range without causing a delay (that you can perceive) between the time you depress the accelerator and the time you accelerate.
+Adding a second, smaller, high-pressure turbo provides a boost in the lower end of the RPM range without causing a delay (that you can perceive) between the time you depress the accelerator and the time you accelerate.
 The high-pressure turbo will continue to provide most of the boost into your intake until enough exhaust is produced to spool the low-pressure turbo.
 Once the low-pressure turbo is spooling, the amount of boost being fed through the intake is dramatically increased.

 Again, to better understand what's going on, it helps to think about this in terms of water in pipes.
 Before, I mentioned that when water is freely flowing from a large pipe to one that's significantly smaller, both the pressure and velocity within the smaller pipe are significantly higher.
 Well, now picture the water as RUSHING through the large pipe.
 You can imagine that if the water in the smaller pipe was already flowing pretty well, that now it's just ridiculously pressurized and flowing VERY well!
 That's exactly what's going on within a compound turbocharger system.
 The level of boost it can produce is sinister!